telerik/maui-docs/controls/barcode/barcode-autochecksum.md

 To disable the auto-check sum functionality, set the `AutoCheckSum` property of its Symbology to `false`.

->When the auto-check sum feature is disabled, you have to manually add a checksum to ensure the reliability of the barcode symbol.
+>When the auto-check sum feature is disabled, you have to manually add a check sum to ensure the reliability of the barcode symbol.

 ## See Also